open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/_index.md

 ---
 title: Neuromorphic Computing
-description: Unlock the future of Neuromorphic Computing.
-Dive into guides on hardware, software, and more.
+description: Dive into neuromorphic hardware and software guides, and more.
 Explore the convergence of biology-inspired principles and cutting-edge technology.
 draft: false
 image: "image.jpeg"
 sections: